The arts are an essential part of the cultural diversity, creativity and prosperity of our communities.

-The grants aim to encourage and assist not-for-profit organisations and community groups to develop local neighbourhood festivals or events during a period of COVID recovery.
-Festivals or events should celebrate the City’s community spirit, identity, arts and culture.
+The grants aim to encourage and assist not-for-profit organisations and community groups to develop local neighbourhood festivals or events that celebrate the City’s community spirit, identity, arts and culture.

-Funding is for festivals and events that will occur between July 2022 and June 2023.
+Funding is available for events occurring between July 2023 and June 2024

 To be eligible to apply, applicants must be:

 - Incorporated not-for-profit arts, cultural or community organisations.
 Organisations from outside City of Port Phillip may apply if the festival or event is held in the City of Port Phillip and engages with Port Phillip participants and community.